Beaumaris Lake revamp great news for wildlife | CBC News

 - City launches internal safety review of drainage pond after teen's death

-Paszkowski says stormwater ponds like Beaumaris are important connection points for animals to increase their numbers and keep their species going.
+Paszkowski said stormwater ponds like Beaumaris are important connection points for animals to increase their numbers and keep their species going.

+"Good wildlife habitat is what we call connectivity to other natural areas," Paszikowski said.